Reaction-Space-Explorer/reac-space-exp/test/mod/MOD_getting_started.md

 ```

 *Note: The above process takes quite a bit of time.*
-In case you get some error like "Can't write" or "Can't create" or anything of the sort in the last command.
-Try using **sudo** prefix
+In case you get some error like "Can't write/create" or "Permission denied" or anything of the sort in the last command.
+Try using **sudo** prefix, which is intended to give you root privileges while executing the command

 ```bash
 sudo make install